ros2/design/articles/020_ros_with_dds.md

 DDS comes out of a set of companies which are decades old, was laid out by the OMG which is an old-school software engineering organization, and is used largely by government and military users.
 So it comes as no surprise that the community for DDS looks very different from the ROS community and similar modern software projects like ZeroMQ.
-Though RTI has a respectable on-line presense, the questions asked by community members are almost always answered by an employee of RTI and though technically open source, neither RTI nor OpenSplice have spent time to provide packages for Ubuntu or Homebrew or any other modern package manager.
+Though RTI has a respectable on-line presence, the questions asked by community members are almost always answered by an employee of RTI and though technically open source, neither RTI nor OpenSplice have spent time to provide packages for Ubuntu or Homebrew or any other modern package manager.
 They do not have extensive user contributed wiki's or an active Github repository.

 This staunch difference in ethos between the communities is one of the most concerning issues with depending on DDS.
-Unlike options like keeping rostcp or using ZeroMQ, there isn't the feeling that there is a large community to fall back on with DDS.
+Unlike options like keeping TCPROS or using ZeroMQ, there isn't the feeling that there is a large community to fall back on with DDS.
 However, the DDS vendors have been very responsive to our inquires during our research and it is hard to say if that will continue when it is the ROS community which brings the questions.

 Even though this is something which should be taken under consideration when making a decision about using DDS, it should not disproportionately outweigh the technical pros and cons of the DDS proposal.